 Crohn’s disease may cause problems in other parts of the body as well as in the intestines.
 Among these are arthritis, inflammation of the eyes or skin, kidney stones, gallstones, and, occasionally, inflammation of the bile ducts.

 No one knows exactly what causes these complications.
 Some researchers believe that the same immune system response that produces inflammation in your intestines may cause inflammation in other parts of your body.

 The most serious acute complication of ulcerative colitis is toxic megacolon.
 This occurs when your colon becomes paralyzed, preventing you from having a bowel movement or passing gas.
-Signs and symptoms include abdominal pain and swelling, fever and weakness.
+Signs and symptoms include abdominal pain and swelling, fever, and weakness.
 You might also become disoriented or groggy.
-If toxic megacolon isn’t treated, your colon may rupture, causing peritonitis, a life-threatening condition requiring emergency surgery.
+If toxic megacolon isn’t treated, your colon may rupture, causing peritonitis, a life-threatening medical condition requiring emergency surgery.
 Fortunately, this complication is rare.
-Having ulcerative colitis also makes it more likely you’ll develop liver disease, as well as skin, joint and eye inflammation.
+Having ulcerative colitis also makes it more likely you’ll develop liver disease, as well as skin, joint, and eye inflammation.

 Finally, both ulcerative colitis and Crohn’s disease increase your risk of colon cancer.
 Despite this increased risk, however, more than 90 percent of people with IBD don’t get colon cancer.

 If you have ulcerative colitis, your risk is greatest if you’ve had the disease for at least eight to 10 years and if it has spread through your entire colon.
 You’re less likely to develop cancer if only a small part of your colon is diseased.
 The same is believed to be true for Crohn’s disease.
 The longer you’ve had the disease and the larger the area affected, the greater your risk of colon cancer.